 How to apply

+The following Clinical Academies offer clinical elective placements.
+You should contact the Clinical Academy of your choice to arrange a placement.
 A non-refundable fee of £125 is payable at the time of acceptance and confirmation of the elective.

 Due to the Coronavirus outbreak, some Academies are not accepting elective applications at the moment.
 We will update this page when the situation changes.